publiccodenet/about/activities/staff-management/leave.md

 Make sure to take all vacation days off every year.
 More days can be bought at cost rate in agreement of your manager and <hr@publiccode.net>.

+### How to request vacation leave

 Vacation can be requested through the NMBRS employee app.

+1. Login to your employee account.
+If you have not received a login, request one at <hr@publiccode.net>.
+2. Open the menu and select 'Leave'.
+3. Press 'New Request'.
+4. Select 'More than one day' or 'One day'.
+5. Select the start and end date of your leave.
+6. Check whether the total hours is right.
+7. Fill in a description.
+8. Press send.

+The leave can now be approved by your manager.

 ### Sick while on vacation leave